LiskArchive/lisk-legacy-docs/configuration.md

 ### Enable/Disable Forging

 > Important: Remember that after restarting your Lisk node, you need to re-enable forging again.
 > The endpoint to perform this action is **idempotent**.
-That means, the result is the same, no matter how many times you execute query.
+That means, the result is the same, no matter how many times you execute the query.

 If you are running your Lisk Node from a local machine, you can enable forging through the API client, without further interruption.